 In the final stanza, things take a turn.
 The prior quatrains fill the reader with confidence that if they were to be approached by Evil they would know him by sight.
 One might now believe that it is within their power to drive him off and resume their lives, but that is not quite the case.

 In this quatrain, the reader should start to get suspicious about who exactly is speaking this poem and what their intentions are.
 The speaker tells the reader that “Evil” makes fast friends with the most “talented,” and lucky among humankind.
 Those that seem to be “heaven-sent” are often the most easily tempted and brought into his sway.
 Through this depiction of him as a weakling, these “talented” people are going to trust him.
 “Evil” is brought close to these people, and all others.
 He charms, “Bowing” and holding “his black hat in his hand.”
 He is a conniving force who knows that any depiction of himself as being weak only works in his favor.

 He is none of these things that the reader has learned in the last stanzas but is more than content to be seen that way, it is too his great advantage.

 About A. E. Stallings

-A. E. Stallings, full name, Alicia Elsbeth Stallings, was born in 1968 in Decatur, Georgia in northeast Atlanta.
+A. E. Stallings, full name, Alicia Elsbeth Stallings, was born in 1968 in Decatur, Georgia, in northeast Atlanta.
 She went to the University of Georgia and Oxford University where she studied classics.
-Throughout her life she has published three collection of poetry, Archaic Smile, Hapax, and Olives.
+Throughout her life, she has published three collections of poetry, Archaic Smile, Hapax, and Olives.
 Olives was a finalist for the National Book Critics Circle Award.
-Her translation work has been favorably received and she has received a grant from the National Endowment for the Arts, a fellowship from the Guggenheim Foundation, and a MacArthur “genius grant.”
+Her translation work has been favorably received, and she has received a grant from the National Endowment for the Arts, a fellowship from the Guggenheim Foundation, and a MacArthur “genius grant.”